konfirm/devour-gulp/documentation/api.md

 ```

 ## `.start()`
-If you want to register the scheduled tasks to the `'default'` task, you can do so by calling `.start()`.
+Executing the `start` method will take of adding a default task (if none were defined) and starting it.
 If running from the commandline with a specified task, just like `gulp` the default task will be skipped.

 ## `.source(mixed path)`
 Basically being `gulp.src`, the `.source` method accepts the same arguments.
 What it does more is that it will pipe the source list through the default pipe.